-In California, the most common charge related to resisting arrest is Penal Code Section 148 PC.
+In California, the most common charge related to resisting arrest is Penal Code Section 148 PC, a serious offense that can have significant legal implications.

 Clearly, you have certain legal rights once you are stopped by law enforcement, including the right to decline to answer their questions.
 However, you need to understand the difference between: